-As a prominent investment professional, Mr. Faus has managed c.
-3 billion euros of investments/divestments since 2001, mostly in prime Real Estate in Spain, France and Latin America (Chile, Mexico, Brazil) and in Private Equity and Venture Capital in Spain.
+As a prominent investment professional, Mr. Faus has managed numerous investments/divestments since 2001, mostly in prime Real Estate in Spain, France and Latin America (Chile, Mexico, Brazil) and in Private Equity and Venture Capital in Spain.

 In 2006 he founded Meridia Capital Partners.
 Mr. Faus chairs the Board of Directors of Meridia Capital Partners, SGEIC, SA and its Investment Committees.
 At present Meridia Capital is actively managing Meridia II, Meridia III, Meridia IV (Real Estate) and Meridia Private Equity I. In addition to this, Meridia Capital supports the impact investing space as exclusive advisor to Franklin Templeton in Spain and Portugal for its pan-European Social Infrastructure Fund.